Digital I.D. Program In Colorado Speeds Up In Broomfield: 'It's Another Tool'

 “It works seamlessly with the system that we already use,” said Sgt.
 Scott LaFluer with the Broomfield Police Department.
 “It’s another tool that we have to use to identify somebody.
-People don’t always carry their wallet or their ID, but they almost always have their phone.”RELATED: Salud Family Health Centers Will Get Direct Vaccine Shipments Under New Federal Program
+People don’t always carry their wallet or their ID, but they almost always have their phone.”RELATED: Woman Rescued After Fall Of Nearly 100 Feet In Rocky Mountain National Park

 Broomfield is the first municipal agency in the metro area to adopt the technology, joining Colorado Springs and the Colorado State Patrol.
 So far, Broomfield says only a few traffic stops have resulted in using the technology.